Find and fix writing mistakes instantly

+What are linking verbs?
+Use these examples of linking verbs when someone asks what is a linking verb?
+You’ll be able to write up your own linking verb definition in no time and create personalized linking verb examples.
 Quick tip: Is your next academic paper due soon?
 Try out the grammar checker from Citation Machine Plus.
 In addition, Citation Machine Plus also comes with tools for creating citations in MLA format and more styles.

 What is a Helping Verb?: The Auxiliary Form

 Auxiliary words include the tenses of to be, to have, and to do.
 If you find a sentence with multiple action or being words, such as to be, to have, or to do, then you know these words are in their auxiliary form.
-Here are some example sentences that include an auxiliary:
+Here are some helping verb example sentences that include an auxiliary:

 - Jacob is running another marathon this weekend.